 Her Own Art Career

-During this time she saw what Pollock was creating and to Krasner her own work seemed too similar to his.
-She began to realise that her own artistic career was going to be inferior to Pollock’s.
+During this time she saw what Pollock was creating and to Krasner, her own work seemed too similar to his.
+She began to realize that her own artistic career was going to be inferior to Pollock’s.
 Also, it was during this period that she lost her father, and this had the effect of making her feel very uncomfortable with life and with her artwork.

 Krasner and Pollock both worked from home.
 While Pollock was creating his dripping paintings in the barn next to their house, Krasner continued to experiment with different styles in her own room.
 But despite them being in separate spaces, she couldn’t fully escape his influence.

 Convinced of Pollock’s superior ability, Krasner took up her role as his muse and, you might even say, his mentor.
 Out of the two of them, it was she who had received a firm education in art and it was she who introduced Pollock to modern art history.
 This allowed him to redirect and develop his painting and gave his works a mature and original style.

 It was Krasner though who was gifted with the right artistic language and connections, and it was she that introduced Pollack to the many people that would go on to help him throughout his career.
 The couple became close with other abstract expressionists, collectors, and critics.